xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 {:.image-caption}
 *Image Credit: Matthias Zomer/Pexels*

-Starting immediately, give yourself space and time to live in the present.
+Starting immediately, give yourself space and time to live in the moment.
 Instead of feeling troubled over the thought of happiness, take time to appreciate your present self in this very moment.
 Free yourself from the burden and focus on the present.

 Things are always changing.
 We can never predict how things will turn out or how circumstances may change that that would affect our journeys.